mlaico/fmow-helper/README.md

     > Here is the *pan-sharpened* rgb image `airport_0_0_rgb.jpg`:
     > ![airport_0_0_rgb.jpg](images/airport_0_0_rgb.jpg)

-    > - In terms of visual appearance, can see that the pan-sharpening process yields a sharper image with less saturated colors.
+    > - In terms of visual appearance, we can see that the pan-sharpening process yields a sharper image with less saturated colors.
     > - The big difference is the resolution (image size).
 This pan-sharpened rgb image is 8200 x 6312 pixels, whereas the msrgb image is 2050 x 1578